Immunization has saved more lives in Canada in the last 50 years than any other health measure.

 It is important to always report serious or unexpected reactions to your health care provider.

 Who should not get the shingles vaccine?

-- have had a life-threatening reaction to any component of the vaccine including gelatin or neomycin;
+- Have had a life-threatening reaction to any part of the vaccine including gelatin or neomycin

-- are pregnant or planning to become pregnant.
-Women should avoid becoming pregnant for 1 month after getting the shingles vaccine.
+- Are pregnant or planning to become pregnant.
+Women should avoid becoming pregnant for 3 months after getting Zostavax® II

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns, speak with your health care provider.